700 Children's® – A Blog by Pediatric Experts

 What About Nondairy Milks?

-Although cow’s milk is one of the most commonly consumed foods worldwide, sales have been decreasing.
-Sales of alternative milk beverages including soy, almond, cashew, rice, macadamia nut, pecan and flax milks are on the rise.
+Although cow’s milk is one of the most consumed foods worldwide, sales of alternative milk beverages including soy, almond, oat, cashew, rice, macadamia nut, pecan and flax milks are on the rise.
 These beverages are made from grinding the source ingredient and mixing with water.

-Households may switch to these types of beverages for a variety of reasons including concerns about allergies, weight loss and lactose intolerance.
+Households may switch to these types of beverages for a variety of dietary or medical reasons including cultural considerations, concerns about allergies, weight loss and lactose intolerance.
 People are also increasingly concerned about hormones, genetic engineering and animal rights and they perceive a plant-based diet that includes milk alternatives as healthier.
+There are limited studies that look at the effects of these milk alternatives on cavities in children.
+The few lab studies conducted suggest that these non-dairy milk beverages are probably as cavity-causing as cow’s milk.
+Milk alternatives that have flavoring such as chocolate or vanilla are more likely to cause cavities than plain or unsweetened versions of the same milk alternative.
+Drinking milk alternatives with meals and avoiding sweetened milk alternative is the best bet to avoid cavities.

 Cavity Free Tips